skailasa/practice/data-structures/readme.md

 - Deletion, remove a given element
 - Sorting, rearrange following some kind of order
 - Merging, combine two data structures into one

+## Hash Tables
+- In Python both sets and dictionaries are examples of hashtables.
+Collisions are inherent to these datastructures as we can't guarantee that our hash will be unique.
+Can resolve collisions by using a linked list at each index.
+We just add items to this linked list, as long as the number of collisions is fairly small this is stil fairly efficient, in the worst case lookup is O(n) where n is the number of elements in the hash table.